Arts, Festival and Cultural Management - MA

 Teaching comprises a combination of lectures, seminars, tutorials, case studies, simulation exercises, field trips and projects, as well as a period of industry-based learning.
 Assessment throughout the course will take a variety of forms, including essays, reports, exams, group and individual presentations, as well as a dissertation or project for the final MA component.

 The course does not require a formal placement, but we do require students to take up industry-based learning opportunities to assist their learning and to put the theory into practice.
 These industry-based learning opportunities are offered by many of the world-famous organisations that are based in Edinburgh (eg the Edinburgh International Festival, Fruitmarket Gallery, Lyceum Theatre).
 Although we support students to find opportunities, you are required to secure your own arrangements in line with your personal interests.
 As we are in Edinburgh, the world’s first and best ‘Festival City’, there are no end of opportunities in this regards, and we are well regarded by our industry peers: many of our alumni now work in these organisations and advocate for us.
 If you are already working in the sector, you can use your existing employment as the site for your industry-based learning.

 Teaching hours and attendance

 Your specific timetable will depend on whether you are studying full-time, part-time or a single module, but all teaching on the course occurs on either a Thursday or Friday.
 For those undertaking part-time study, you will only be required on campus for one of these days per each year of study.
-Each module involves around 30 hours of face-to-face teaching.
+Each module involves around 20 hours of face-to-face teaching per 10-week semester.
 Timetables will normally be available to matriculated students around one month before you commence your studies.